quanteda/readtext/cran-comments.md

-## Purpose: Fix breaking issues related to other packages
+## Purpose: Fix a problem in examples on Solaris

-Fixes issues relating to changes in pdftools.
-Also updates some URLs.
+We were notified recently that there were problems with readtext that needed fixing, in the "donttest" category.
+These are now not run in the examples.

 ## Test environments

-* local OS X install, R 4.0.2
+* local OS X install, R 4.1.0
-* Ubuntu 18.04 LTS and 20.04, R 4.0.2
-* Linux Debian Linux, R-release, GCC on rHub
 * win-builder (devel and release)

 ## R CMD check results